 In 2014 we were organising an outback tour.
 I was really keen to take good quality country music out to people living in very remote parts of Australia.
-As the word got out as to what we were doing I discovered there were other musicians and a considerable number of Australian country music fans keen on joining me.
+As the word got out as to what we were doing, I discovered there were other musicians and a considerable number of Australian country music fans keen on joining me.
 Through a small touring company, Austrak Music Tours, an invitation went out for people wishing to join us.
-In May 2014 five musicians and 82 supporters took to their caravans as we meandered our way from Miles to Birdsville doing 13 shows along the way.
-It was voted such a huge success both by the travellers and the residents of the towns we visited that it was obviously something we had to do again.
+In May 2014, five musicians and 82 supporters took to their caravans as we meandered our way from Miles to Birdsville doing 13 shows along the way.
+It was voted such a huge success by both the travellers and the residents of the towns we visited that it was obviously something we had to do again.

 In 2015 I had 5 musicians and with Austrak Music Tours 95 caravaners joined me as once again we started our adventure at Miles and over 4 weeks did 17 shows as we worked our way through outback Queensland and into the Northern Territory, concluding our tour at Ross River, just out of Alice Springs.